spacer

 review: Canon EF 8-15mm f/4L fisheye zoom (lens review)

-Venturing out again after posting a few initial test images with the Canon EF 8-15mm f/fL fisheye zoom lens, I tried for a more diverse range of images to show what this lens is capable of … and also compare it with the Canon 15mm f2.8 fish-eye lens to see how the brand-new zoom lens stacks up against the older fixed focal length lens.
+Venturing out again after posting a few photos shot with the Canon EF 8-15mm f/4L fisheye zoom, I tried for a more diverse range of images to show what this lens is capable of … and also compare it with the Canon 15mm f2.8 fish-eye lens to see how the brand-new zoom lens stacks up against the older fixed focal length lens.

 I was brave enough to try this lens at 15mm for some funky urban portraits of a model, Kate.
 Bendy!
 The trick here is to keep as even as possible and not tilt the lens up or down, or else you risk making your subject look cartoonish.
 So I crouched down a bit, and worked at belly-button level, keeping the camera as level as possible.